Course Descriptions

 Seminar: Access to Justice?: The Provision of Legal Services for Middle- and Low-Income People - LAWS 8785

-This seminar will explore the scholarship that has developed around the provision of legal services--or the lack of legal services--for those who cannot afford market prices for attorneys.
+Explores the scholarship that has developed around the provision of legal services - or the lack of legal services - for those who cannot afford market prices for attorneys.
 The seminar will also examine recent efforts to provide empirical support for the range of political claims that are made about access to the legal system.
+2-3 credits, letter graded.

 Seminar: Advanced Corporate Law - LAWS 8251